 In this article, we’re going to look at the FADIR test.
 The FADIR test is one of several tests doctors use to arrive at the hip impingement diagnosis.
 But how useful is it really?

-FADIR stands for “Flexion - ADduction - Internal Rotation”.
-It’s also known as “anterior hip impingement test”.
+FADIR stands for “Flexion - ADduction - Internal Rotation.”
+It’s also known as “anterior hip impingement test.”
 Theoretically, if this test is painful, you have FAI.
 That sequence of movements smashes the labrum and causes pain.
-Theoretically.

-But there’s a catch.
+There’s a catch, though.
 We have multiple muscles that attach in the groin and can easily be smashed, pinched, overworked, or just plain annoyed — to speak NOTHING of a labrum.
 That sequence of movements can trigger pain from muscles as well.

 You can have a labrum tear in your shoulder, and it won’t necessarily cause you pain.
 The same is true in the hip.
 You can have labral tears and NO pain whatsoever.
 The science is very clear on that.